thegooddocsproject/chronologue/README.md

 📆 Attend a Chronologue meeting.
 See the [calendar](https://thegooddocsproject.dev/community/#calendar) for meeting details.

-📄 Check oout what we did so far in our [meeting notes](https://docs.google.com/document/d/1Pr8ncPr2qAnwE4umr4lFVRiUhBGM1n8wESKgrz2YEoo/edit?usp=sharing)
+📄 Check out what we did so far in our [meeting notes](https://docs.google.com/document/d/1Pr8ncPr2qAnwE4umr4lFVRiUhBGM1n8wESKgrz2YEoo/edit?usp=sharing)

-### Where is the Chronologue README?

-The README for the Chronologue project is [README2.md](/README2.md).